microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ### 1. Create your new project (or start a new scene in your current project)

 > *Note* when creating a new project with Unity 2018, Unity gives you several templates to choose from.
 Currently the **MRTK does not yet support the Scriptable Render Pipeline**, so the LWSRP, HDSRP and VRSRP projects are not compatible with MRTK projects.
+Please stay tuned to the MRTK GitHub site for future announcements on SRP support.

 ### 2. [Import the Mixed Reality Toolkit asset](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases)

+> The Mixed Reality Toolkit is available via [multiple delivery mechanisms](/Documentation/DownloadingTheMRTK.md) and in the future will also be available via the Unity package manager once Unity makes that option available.

 Get the asset and import it in to your Unity project using  "Asset -> Import Package -> Custom Package" from the Unity Editor menu.

 ![](/External/ReadMeImages/Unity_ImportAssetOption.png)